Ph.D in Mechanical Engineering

 As a mechanical engineering PhD student, you will pursue theoretical, computational, or experimental research in a topic area determined by your interests and those of your faculty research advisor.
 As a student in Boston, you will be in the midst of a vibrant high-tech research community where external collaborations with industry, government, and other universities are common.
 However, your experience will likely not be limited to Boston as PhD students often present their work at conferences around the world.

-Provided here is a suggested time line for completing a PhD in ME@bU together with all of the links to important forms and procedure descriptions.
+Provided here is a suggested time line for completing a PhD in Mechanical Engineering together with all of the links to important forms and procedure descriptions.

 * = Suggested readers from outside the department need to approved by the department.